canonical/ubuntu-cloud-docs/docs/public-images/public-images-explanation/ubuntu-security-on-public-images.rst

 it has not been corrupted or tampered with.

 The Ubuntu tutorial `How to verify Ubuntu <https://ubuntu.com/tutorials/how-to-verify-ubuntu>`_ gives a detailed guide on how to verify and validate the integrity of an image.
+For cloud-image-specific instructions, see :ref:`Verify an image checksum <verify-image-checksum>`.

 .. _`Ubuntu security page`: https://ubuntu.com/security
 .. _`Ubuntu server's security overview page`: https://ubuntu.com/server/docs/explanation/intro-to/security/